Every Child in Focus—National Special Education Day

-In December, National PTA’s Every Child in Focus campaign centers on the Child with Special Needs.
+In December, National PTA’s Every Child in Focus campaign centers on National Special Education Day.
 Using the PTA Special Education Toolkit, we will explore ways PTAs can welcome and support children with Special Needs in the school community.
 We have created information and resources on the unique challenges that children with special needs face and ways PTAs can better support these families in achieving student success.

 - Read our PTA One Voice Blog for PTA Success Stories and additional resources.
 You can also share your blog!
 We want to hear local and state PTA success stories on supporting children with special needs, how do you promote an environment that is welcoming to all children and parents.
 Use our blog share tool to tell us your story.

 - Watch the Caring for Every Child's Mental Health: The Signs, Strategies, and Services Families and Schools Need webinar to learn how parents can identify conditions and advocate for their child.

 - Share the PTA Special Education Toolkit.
 This guide empowers parents with resources from understanding developmental disabilities, learning disabilities, health conditions, or even giftedness these standards provide clear, consistent expectations for how parents and caregivers can advocate for and empower their child.